| Dave

 In 1981

 loved.
-Dave hardly played a note of music for around 10 years.
+James hardly played a note of music for around 10 years.

 He had to give his treasured wooden clarinet back to the school